Skip to main content

 )

-// VIEW - a pure function from Model to HTML
+// VIEW - A pure function from Model to HTML

 const { div, button, p, OnClick } = html<Message>()